Order of Knowledge

 Order of Knowledge (نشان دانش) is one of the badges of honor in Iran.
-Its establishment dates back to the Qajar dynasty era under the name of "Order of Science" that later in Pahlavi dynasty era its name changed to "Order of Knowledge".
+Its establishment dates back to the Qajar dynasty era under the name of "Order of Science"; later in the Pahlavi dynasty the name was changed to "Order of Knowledge".
 Finally, it was reestablished in Islamic Republic era by "Council of Iran Ministers" on November 21, 1990.

 Qajar dynasty version

 The Qajar dynasty ruling over Iran from 1789 to 1925.
 The founding history of this order dates back to Qajar era.
 The order was known at that time by the name of "Order of Science".

 Pahlavi dynasty version

 The Pahlavi dynasty was the reigning constitutional monarchy ruling over Iran from 1925 to 1979.
 In Pahlavi era the "Order of Science" was renamed to "Order of Knowledge" which to this day remains the same name.

 That "Order of Knowledge" medal was made of silver and had an eight-pointed stellar design.
 At the center of it was a Pahlavi Crown of gold in a blue enamel background.
 It was located around the central part of those olive theme branches.
 It had a diameter of 53 mm and a ribbon with two red stripes and one white stripe alternately.